 Even when it’s overwhelmingly a seller’s market, committing certain mistakes will drastically reduce your chances of selling your home when you want and at the price you want.
 One of the tallest hurdles to overcome here is achieving some emotional detachment from the place where you’ve lived for several years, a place filled with your cherished belongings and memories.
-But a keen, objective eye is needed for a successful sale and to avoid these 7 mistakes home sellers make in San Antonio.
+But a keen, objective eye is needed for a successful sale and to avoid these 7 mistakes home sellers make in South Texas area.

 1. Skipping Pre-Listing Inspection

 Scheduling a pre-listing home inspection can save you a lot of time, frustration and expense on down the road in the sale process.
 You will be able to discover problems and issues before the buyer does.
 Then, you can address discovered problems in a way that fits your schedule and budget before it they impact sale negotiations.

 Another of the mistakes home sellers make in South Texas area is that of skimping or cutting corners on obvious (or that indicated up by the pre-listing inspection) sales-prep work.
 In almost every case, if you don’t make at least minor repairs and do some painting, your house is likely to languish on the market.
 Also, if you don’t do this necessary prep work, the sale price will be lower when your house does sell.